 - Follow our content guide and review your cover letter’s format and layout.
 Don’t forget to compare with our sample cover letters.

 - Get feedback from Piper Center Peer Advisors, academic advisors, supervisors, faculty and other students.
 Revise your cover letter each time you get feedback.
 Get a final check from a Piper Center Coach.
-If you need more help, schedule an appointment with a Piper Center coach on Ole Career Central.
+If you need more help, schedule an appointment with a Piper Center coach on Handshake.

 - Finally, deliver your cover letter properly.
 Make sure you know the right delivery method for your situation whether it is by scanning, email, or by other means.
 Don’t forget to ask for the preference of the organization on the receiving end.